Carbonadooo/GenSim2/misc/README.md

 ### vis_keypoint.py

-Use this Python script to select keypoints on a mesh.
+Use this Python script to visualize keypoints on a mesh.
 Currently supports the following arguments as input

 - --mesh_file (.obj)
-- --urdf_file (.urdf)
+- --urdf_dir (directory containing mobility.urdf)
 - --ply_file (.ply)

 An example of a runnable script:
 ```
-python misc/vis_keypoint.py --urdf_file assets/articulated_objs/window/102801_link_0/mobility.urdf
+python misc/utils/vis_keypoint.py --urdf_dir assets/articulated_objs/window_push/102801/
 ```
-We assume there is a keypoints.json file located under the parent directory of the mesh file.
+We assume there is a keypoints.json file located under the same directory as the mobility.urdf file.
 Here's an example using the command from above:

 ```
-window/
+window_push/
-├── 102801_link_0/
+├── 102801/
 │   ├── keypoints.json
 │   └── mobility.urdf
 ```